 2.1 EU-U. S. Privacy Shield and Swiss-U. S. Privacy Shield

 Kobre & Kim participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework (together, the Frameworks).
-Kobre & Kim is committed to subjecting all personal data received from the EU member countries and United Kingdom and Switzerland, respectively, in reliance on each Framework, to the Frameworks’ applicable principles.
-To learn more about the Frameworks, and to view our certification, visit the Privacy Shield List maintained by the U.S. Department of Commerce at https://www.privacyshield.gov/list.
+Kobre & Kim is committed to subjecting all personal data received from the EU member countries and United Kingdom;

 Kobre & Kim takes responsibility for the processing of personal data received under each Privacy Shield Framework, including with respect to any transfers to a third party acting as an agent on its behalf.
-Kobre & Kim complies with the Frameworks’ principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.
+Kobre & Kim complies with the Frameworks’ principles for all onward transfers of personal data from the EU, the United Kingdom; https://www.privacyshield.gov/article?id=Privacy-Shield-and-the-UK-FAQs, and Switzerland, including the onward-transfer liability provisions.

 With respect to personal data received or transferred pursuant to the Frameworks, Kobre & Kim is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission (FTC).
 In certain situations, we may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.